ryanozx/tp/docs/DeveloperGuide.md

 <puml src="diagrams/StorageClassDiagram.puml" width="550"></puml>

 The `Storage` component,
-* can save the address book data, leaves book data and user preference data in either JSON or CSV format, and read them back into corresponding objects.
+* can save the address book data, leaves book data and user preference data in JSON format, and read them back into corresponding objects.
 * inherits from both `AddressBookStorage`, `LeavesBookStorage` and `UserPrefStorage`, which means it can be treated as either one (if only the functionality of only one is needed).
 * depends on some classes in the `Model` component (because the `Storage` component's job is to save/retrieve objects that belong to the `Model`)

-<puml src="diagrams/AddressBookStorageClassDiagram.puml" width="550"></puml>
-<puml src="diagrams/LeavesBookStorageClassDiagram.puml" width="550"></puml>

-Both `AddressBookStorage` and `LeavesBookStorage` contain JSON and CSV implementations.
-These implementations exist separately as their methods invoke methods from different Util files - the JSON implementation invokes JsonUtil methods, while the CSV implementation invokes CsvUtil methods. `SerializableAddressBook`, `SerializableLeavesBook`, `AdaptedPerson` and `AdaptedLeave` have been abstracted out to promote code reusability, with the use of generics where possible to enforce type safety.

 ### Common classes